papulke/face-of-art/README.md

 --network_type='Fusion' --max_error=0.07
 ```

-#### Evaluating using evaluate_model
+#### Evaluating using evaluate_and_compare_multiple_models

-Using this option you can get normalized mean error statistics of the model on the selected test data.
+Using this option you can create a unified CED plot of multiple input models.
-This option will provide AUC measure, failure rate and CED plot.
+in addition, AUC measures and failure rates will be printed to screen.

+**NOTICE: each model should be placed in a different directory (using a meaningful name e.g: "fusion_lr_1e-6"/"primary_lr_1e-4"/"fusion_aug_texture" etc.)

 ## Acknowledgments